tkarpenko/spa-on-pure-js_nodejs_scss_test_project/README.md

 # customers

-### Description:
+### Description

-Test Single Page Application (SPA) that allows to manage customers' data: to create new customer, update and delete info of existing customer and list all customers.
+Test Single Page Application (SPA) that allows to manage customers' data: to create the new customer, update and delete info of existing customer and to list the all customers

 The front-end of SPA implements MVC, Module and Mediator design patterns.
-The back-end implemented with Node.js.
+The back-end is implemented with Node.js.
 SPA uses JSON file as the storage mechanism for each customer record.

 ### Steps to fire up the project localy: